pschaldenbrand/ContentMaskedLoss/readme.md

 --actor=pretrained_models/cml1/actor.pkl --renderer=renderer_constrained.pkl
 ```
 ### Run Arduino Braccio Code
-The load the Arduino with `paint.ino`.
+The load the Arduino with [code from here](https://create.arduino.cc/editor/skeeter_man/c5805760-4e8c-48e7-898d-a6abf2ed9097/preview).
 ### Send the instructions to the Robot Arm
 A python program parses the brush stroke instruction csv files and sends them to the robot arm:
 ```
 $ python arduino_paint.py
 ```
 By default, this script sends the instructions from `arduino_actions/actions_all.csv`, but it can be changed to a file of your choice with command-line argument `--instructionsfile`

+See [AniPainter](https://github.com/pschaldenbrand/AniPainter) for more robot painting fun!

 ## Train the model yourself
 Monitor the training progress using: `$ tensorboard --logdir=train_log --port=6006`